The Lions earn respect in the toughest rugby environment of all - Rugby World

-Warren Gatland and his squad were written off before the three-Test Series but through sheer force of will they earn the respect of the All Blacks
+Warren Gatland and his squad were written off before the three-Test Series but through sheer force of will they earnt the respect of the All Blacks

 When time allows for clarity of thought; after an evening of maddening, frenetic, passionate intensity, there will be no doubting who is the happier of the two coaches; Warren Gatland.

-Written off by fans and rugby sages the world around before the Series, Gatland could afford to act the joker after a drawn Series, in which the Lions had only led for three minutes of the 240-minute slugfest, wandering in to the post-match press conference with a clown’s red nose in a two-fingered salute to the members of the New Zealand media who had pilloried him as clown just weeks ago, when the Lions were they struggled to break into a canter, let alone a gallop.
+Written off by fans and rugby sages the world over before the Series, Gatland could afford to play the joker after a drawn Series, in which the Lions had only led for three minutes of the 240-minute slugfest, wandering in to the post-match press conference with a clown’s red nose as a two-fingered salute to the members of the New Zealand media who had pilloried him as a clown just weeks ago, when the Lions struggled to break into a canter, let alone a gallop.

 From the second minute when captain Sam Warburton dived on the pill, like a ferret down a hole, and was harshly penalized for it, you sensed it would come to embody a Lions performance, however imperfect, that will be talked about in hushed, reverential tones in the years to come.

-Maro Itoje, too, left you in no doubt he’d chomped his three Shredded Wheat that morning.
-Snaffling All Black attackers, stealing lineouts, intercepting passes in the tight exchanges and bouncing Kiwi defenders like skittles in the alley.
+Maro Itoje, too, left us in no doubt that he’d chomped his three Shredded Wheat that morning.
+He snaffled All Black attackers, stole lineouts, intercepted passes in heavy traffic and bounced Kiwi defenders like skittles in an alley.
 With six minutes on the clock, he was dragged up off the turf exhausted, and winning a key turnover.
-Even ‘Super Maro’ seemed spent.
+Even ‘Super Maro’ seemed human for a moment.

 The All Blacks had fielded two rookies, Jordie Barrett and Ngani Laumape, the two try scorers.
-Many openly questioned if they would buckle under the enormous pressure, but when Beauden Barrett drilled a perfectly weighted crosskick through the air to young Jordie – something they’d probably practiced on countless occasions on the family farm, under the gaze of Mount Taranaki – the 6ft 5in full-back, lifted himself above Elliot Daly, and in the manner of a basketball player, swatted the ball downwards to an onrushing Laumape who picked up the ball midflow and powered over.
-It was a hammer blow to the Lions, who only 90 seconds earlier had been shellacking the All Blacks try-line, before a mis-placed Owen Farrell pass had been picked out by the one man you didn’t want in open space, the rapier-fast Beauden Barrett, who had given Laumape a run before Jonathan Davies hunted him down.
+Many openly questioned if they would buckle under the enormous pressure, but when Beauden Barrett drilled a perfectly weighted cross-kick through the Auckland air to young Jordie – something they’d probably practiced on countless occasions on the family farm, under the watchful gaze of Mount Taranaki – the 6ft 5in full-back, lifted himself above Elliot Daly, and in the manner of a basketball player, swatted the ball downwards onto to turf only for the ball to bounce up to an onrushing Laumape who clasped the ball mid-flow and powered over.
+It was a hammer blow to the Lions.
+Only 90 seconds earlier, they had been shellacking the All Blacks try-line, before a mis-placed Owen Farrell pass had been picked out by the one man you didn’t want in open space, the rapier-fast Beauden Barrett, who had given Laumape a clear run to the line before Jonathan Davies hunted him down.
 Advantage New Zealand.

 The Lions kept in touch, with Farrell slotting any penalty chances that came his way.

 Barrett Snr missed the conversion – how he may privately rue his errant boot in the years to come.
-12-3 and the Lions were struggling for air, with the All Blacks blowing chances to extend their lead through poor handling and forward passes from Savea and Lienert-Brown.
+It was 12-3 and the Lions were struggling to breathe, with the All Blacks blowing chances to extend their lead through poor handling and forward passes from Julian Savea and Lienert-Brown.

 FOR THE LATEST SUBSCRIPTION OFFERS, CLICK HERE

 A minute after half-time the Lions won a penalty just inside their half and Elliot Daly, drawing his driver from the bag, and sent the ball through the uprights.
-12-9, and they were still within a score.
+12-9, and they were still in touch.

 Still the sides, prodded and probed defensive lines.
-Davies, who has since been named Players’ Player of the Series, drove Barrett Jnr metres backwards and rushed out of defence to clatter the young Hurricane, as the Lions attempted to neuter the All Blacks’ outstanding debutant.
+Davies, who has since been named Players’ Player of the Series, drove Barrett Jnr metres backwards and minutes later rushed out of defence to clatter the young Hurricane, as the Lions attempted to neuter the All Blacks’ dangerous debutant.

-When Barrett clipped over an easy penalty to draw the All Blacks, 15-12 ahead with six minutes left on the clock, fingernails were gnawed throughout the red-clad supporters, who had spent much of their life-savings for the improbable chance of an, ‘I was there’ moment.
+When Barrett clipped over an easy penalty to draw the All Blacks, three points ahead with six minutes left on the clock, fingernails were gnawed among the red-clad supporters, who had spent much of their life-savings and travelled over 11,000 miles for the improbable, ‘I was there’ moment.

 Intervention, even of the divine sort, was needed, and it duly arrived as they won a penalty to clear the lines and claw into the All Blacks half and within a minute when Itoje was impede on the deck, Farrell was given the chance to level the scores.